 Even so, puffing on a CBD joint on London Bridge might not be the best idea.
-Join us as we explore the complexities of CBD law in the UK and provide expert advice on whether it’s a good idea to smoke hemp in this country.
+Let’s explore the complexities of CBD law in the UK and find out whether it’s a good idea to smoke hemp in this country.

 Legal definition of CBD flower

-Chances are that you already have a pretty good idea of what CBD flower is.
-It’s like marijuana flower, but it has high levels of CBD and less than 0.3% THC.
+Chances are you already have a pretty good idea of what CBD flower is.
+It’s like cannabis flower, but it has high levels of CBD and less than 0.3% THC.
 You can:

-With the United States as an example, it’s clearly not that hard to place a firm delineator between intoxicating marijuana and non-intoxicating hemp.
+As the United States has demonstrated, it’s not that hard to delineate between intoxicating cannabis and non-intoxicating hemp.
 Simply define Cannabis sativa flower with more than 0.3% THC as “marijuana” and Cannabis sativa flower with less than 0.3% THC as “hemp.”

 CBD laws in the UK

-This act labels “cannabis” as a controlled drug, and this choice of words spelled the beginning of the UK’s CBD flower woes.
+This act labels “cannabis” as a controlled drug — a choice of words that spelled the beginning of the UK’s CBD flower woes.
 Followup legislation titled the Misuse of Drugs Regulations of 2001 further decried the dangers of “cannabis” by labeling it a Schedule I drug, which applies to substances with no potential for medical use.

 Recently, the UK’s Home Office clarified its stance on CBD by stating that CBD products containing less than 0.2% THC are not considered to be “cannabis” or “marijuana.”
 Licensed producers of industrial hemp in the UK can now, therefore, market CBD products directly to UK citizens.

 Is CBD flower legal in the UK?

-According to the Home Office’s Jill Frankham, “the leaves and flowers of the genus Cannabis are controlled and defined as cannabis,” and confirms that the UK government defines cannabis as “any plant of the genus cannabis or any part of any such plant” aside from hemp seeds, stalks, and fiber.
+According to the Home Office’s Jill Frankham, “the leaves and flowers of the genus Cannabis are controlled and defined as cannabis.”
+This confirms the UK government’s definition of cannabis as “any plant of the genus cannabis or any part of any such plant” aside from hemp seeds, stalks, and fiber.

 In the United States, it’s becoming increasingly common for judges to toss out cases of marijuana possession for CBD flower.
-Even when it hasn’t yet been processed into extracts or finished products, hemp flower is considered to be in an inherently separate category from the illegal drug marijuana in the USA.
+Even when it hasn’t yet been processed into extracts or finished products, US law clearly delineates between hemp flower and the illegal drug cannabis.

 Is it worth the risk?

 Enforcement of existing cannabis laws has slackened as a result.
-Instead of being taken to jail, marijuana smokers who get caught by UK police are usually slapped with a small fine and asked to go about their business.
+Instead of being taken to jail, cannabis smokers caught by UK police are usually slapped with a small fine and asked to go about their business.

-There’s no doubt that the UK government currently has bigger fish to fry.
-Hunting down every single CBD flower user in the country and trying them for marijuana possession would require resources that the UK simply can’t afford to allocate right now.
-If you do decide to use CBD flower in the UK, just remember two things:
+There’s no doubt the UK government currently has bigger fish to fry.
+Hunting down every single CBD flower user in the country and trying them for marijuana possession would require resources that can’t be reallocated.

 The evolving status of UK cannabis law

-As we mentioned earlier, the UK is in the paradoxical position of being the world’s largest exporter of cannabis while subjecting its citizens to some of the globe’s strictest cannabis laws.
-Plenty of countries around the world still have relatively conservative positions toward intoxicating marijuana, and it’s only natural to take this subject seriously.
+The UK remains in the paradoxical position of being the world’s largest exporter of cannabis while simultaneously imposing some of the globe’s strictest cannabis possession laws.
+Plenty of countries around the world still have relatively conservative positions toward intoxicating cannabis — it’s only natural to take this subject seriously.

 There are some promising signs that cannabis legislation in the UK is headed in the right direction.
-Medical marijuana was legalized in the UK in 2018, for instance, even though it remains practically impossible to get a medical cannabis prescription in this country.
+Medical cannabis was legalized in the UK in 2018, for instance — even though it remains practically impossible to get a medical cannabis prescription in this country.

 Should UK citizens purchase CBD flower?

-UK CBD flower prohibition only remains in place due to antiquated legal verbiage that equates all Cannabis sativa plant material with intoxicating marijuana regardless of the dominant cannabinoid it contains.
-With cannabis no longer illegal in the UK, CBD-rich hemp flower will also be liberated from its current legal gray area.
+UK CBD flower prohibition only remains in place thanks to antiquated legal verbiage equating all Cannabis sativa plant material with intoxicating cannabis regardless of its dominant cannabinoid.
+With cannabis no longer illegal in the UK, CBD-rich hemp flower will also be liberated from its current gray area.